TobiasBoscoBrown/Adventures_Of_Tiamat/Tiamat/VIP/Othorian Nel(King of Tiamat)/Backstory.md

 and attempted to contain Jarnath.
 Humans however persisted in their

 fighting.
-Jarnath destroyed Nether to prevent Jarnath fighting back
+Othorian Nel destroyed Nether to prevent Jarnath fighting back

 again.
 Then when the Orcs began their attack as well, Othorian